 Cons

-I didn’t have much trouble with data entry, but the export function threw me off.
+I had no trouble with data entry, but the export function threw me off.
 Huge watermark aside, I couldn’t get how the same data input in other generators fit neatly on one page, but this one needed two pages.

 My advice is not to send it to your client before you double-check it: